-KNOWLEDGE, SKILL AND ABILITY: Knowledge of legal principles, practices and terminology, particularly as it relates to Oregon public agencies; knowledge of administrative programs affected by legal practice; ability to analyze facts, evidence, and precedents, and to arrive at logical conclusions; ability to set forth findings of fact and decisions in concise written form; skill in courtroom presentation of cases.
+KNOWLEDGE, SKILL AND ABILITY: Extensive and thorough knowledge of legal principles, practices and terminology, particularly as it relates to Oregon public agencies; considerable knowledge of administrative programs affected by legal practice; ability to analyze facts, evidence, and precedents, and to arrive at logical conclusions; ability to set forth findings of fact and decisions in concise written form; skill in courtroom presentation of cases.
 Ability to keep information confidential.

-EXPERIENCE, EDUCATION AND TRAINING: Graduation from an accredited school of law, preferably supplemented by some experience in the practice of public judicial and administrative law.
-Must be a member of the Oregon Bar at the time of appointment.
-Member ship in the National Association of Parliamentarians or the American Institute of Parliamentarians desirable.
+EXPERIENCE, EDUCATION AND TRAINING: Graduation from an accredited school of law; a minimum of two years of experience at the Deputy County Attorney 2 level or equivalent, and demonstrated competency in representing state or local governments, drafting contracts, interpreting statutes as related to municipal corporations with experience in labor relations, including governmental litigation; drafting ordinances, orders and resolutions.
+Must be a member of the Oregon Bar at the time of appointment and must become a member of the National Association of Parliamentarians or the American Institute of Parliamentarians within one year of employment.